-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection On the other hand, natural resources are very important for the business sector, e.g. Blue Growth.
-Many services and products such as shipping, fisheries or wind energy production require healthy (marine) ecosystem services.
-Thus, there is the need in rural and urban areas as well as marine and coastal spaces in the North Sea region to cooperate transnationally and focus on the protection, restoration of ecosystems, including those to reduce marine pollution and litter.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection the protection, restoration of ecosystems, including those to reduce marine pollution and litter.
 A focus should also be on the enhancement of ecosystem services of green infrastructure for the public good.
 Chosen form of support: grants.
 Grants are the most suitable form of support for achieving programme goals, in light of the size and the non-economic nature of transnational projects.
 Furthermore, the complexity of transnational programmes makes the setting up of a financial instrument across seven Member States technically infeasible.
 2. A greener, low-carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation risk prevention and management, and sustainable urban mobility RSO2.8.
 Promoting sustainable multimodal urban mobility, as part of transition to a net zero carbon economy 2.
 Priority 2: A green transition in the North Sea region The programme selected specific objectives under Policy Objective 2, as recommended by the Commission in the programme's Orientation Paper, due to the participating countries' interest in contributing to the pillars of the EU Green Deal.
 The specific objectives under Policy Objective 2 are grouped in the programme under two priorities: Priority 2: A green transition in the North Sea region and Priority 3: A climate resilient North Sea region.
 Specific Objective 2.5 lies within Priority 2.
 Transport of people and goods is one of the main sources of greenhouse gas emissions and air pollution in the North Sea region.
-This is especially true in urban areas and in their connecting hinterlands, but regional
+This is especially true in urban areas and in their connecting hinterlands, but regional and international transport, including shipping, is also growing sources of emissions.
+Given the number of large metropolitan areas in the North Sea region and the programme's commitment to the pillars of the EU Green Deal, the selection of this specific objective was logical.
+The programme also has a history of supporting transport-related projects, with good results.
+Projects under Specific Objective 2.5 will aim